quozd/awesome-dotnet/README.md

 ## ETL

 * [Reactive ETL](https://reactiveetl.codeplex.com/) - Reactive ETL is a rewrite of Rhino ETL using the reactive extensions for .NET

+## Functional programming

+* [language-ext](https://github.com/louthy/language-ext) - This library uses and abuses the features of C# 6+ to provide a functional 'Base class library', that, if you squint, can look like extensions to the language itself.
+It also includes an 'Erlang like' process system (actors) that can optionally persist messages and state to Redis (note you can use it without Redis for in-app messaging).
+The process system additionally supports Rx streams of messages and state allowing for a complete system of reactive events and message dispatch.

 ## Game